kellielu/vlc/README.md

     brew install ocaml

 ####For Windows
-Download the CUDA Nvidia Toolkit for Windows from https://developer.nvidia.com/cuda-downloads
+Follow the download instructions for the CUDA Nvidia Toolkit for Windows from https://developer.nvidia.com/cuda-downloads

 ### Installing and Uninstalling
 Change directory on Terminal/Console to PATH/vlc_folder and run: